nucypher/taco-web/website/docs/Threshold Decryption.md

 ---

 Threshold Decryption (TDec) is a programmable access control service, in which decryption rights are typically based on the verified fulfillment of predefined conditions.
-Access conditions can be EVM-based (e.g. does the designated recipient own this NFT), RPC-driven (e.g. did the designated recipient commence active mining before this block) or time-based (e.g. has a preset period of time elapsed, after which the recipient's requests will be ignored).
+Access conditions can be EVM-based (e.g. does the designated recipient own this NFT), RPC-driven (e.g. did the designated recipient commence active mining before this block) or time-based (e.g. has a preset period elapsed, after which the recipient's requests will be ignored).
 These conditions are also composable and can be combined in any logical sequence or decision tree.

 TDec involves splitting the secret (a decryption key) into multiples shares and distributing those among authorized and collateralized node operators (stakers in the Threshold network).